Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 13. José Martí Scholarship Challenge

-The Office of Student Financial Assistance (OSFA) grants another option for scholarships in Florida through the José Martí Scholarship Challenge.
-To qualify for $2,000, initial applicants must graduate from Florida public or private high schools, be of Spanish culture with one natural parent born in Mexico or another Hispanic nation, hold an institutional GPA of 3.0 or higher, and demonstrate unmet financial need.
-Funding aids degree-seeking students carrying 12+ credits at partnering post-secondary institutions.
+The Office of Student Financial Assistance has another option for scholarships in the state of Florida through the José Martí Scholarship Challenge.
+To qualify for $2,000, initial applicants must be Florida high school graduates.
+They must be of a Spanish-speaking culture with one natural parent born in Central America, South America or another Hispanic nation.
+They must hold an institutional GPA of 3.0 or higher.
+They must demonstrate financial need.
+Funding aids undergraduate students carrying 12+ credits at partnering post-secondary institutions.

 Contact